sixeyed/dak4.net/slides/sections/k8s-manifests-services.md

 ## Kubernetes manifests

 Kubernetes uses its own manifest spec, different from Docker Compose.
-It's much more verbose, because there are more resource types; the relation between resources needs to be specified; and the resources themselves have more flexible configuration.
+It's much more verbose because there are more resource types; the relation between resources needs to be specified; and the resources themselves have more flexible configuration.

 Kube manifests are typically many times larger than the equivalent Docker Compose manifests which Docker Swarm uses.